etijskens/wip/docs/installation.md

 # Installation

+## Prerequisites

+In order to make full use of wiptools, it is higly recommended to first create a github account for storing your work with `git` version controlled.
+If you do not already have a GitHub account,

+* create one at [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account), and

+* create a (classic) personal access token following [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+This is a kind of password for accessing your github repositories.
+When creating a GitHub personal access token for use with wiptools, make sure that you check the scopes `repo` and `read:org`.

 ## Installing on a workstation

 `Wiptools` is published on [PyPI](https://pypi.org/), and hence it can be installed with its